 Because the energy for Seasonal Thermal Energy Storage comes from the sun it is also referred to as Solar Thermal Energy Storage.
 "Interseasonal geothermal store" has also been used to describe a ThermalBank.
 The term "Solar Recharge" is also used to describe solar capture and storage of heat in the ground after ground temperatures have been depleted by ground source heat pumps.

-Using a heat charged ThermalBank doubles the Coefficient of Performance of a ground source heat pump and allows a 50% saving of carbon emissions compared to providing heat from a gas boiler.
+Using a heat charged ThermalBank doubles the Coefficient of Performance of a ground source heat pump and allows an 80% saving of carbon emissions compared to providing heat from a gas boiler.

 See also: Renewable Heat